 Tell your friends and family not to visit if they are sick.
-And make sure all your guests wash their hands when they enter your room.
+Make sure all your guests wash their hands when they enter and exit your room.

 Visitor guidelines may change as necessary to ensure the health and safety of our patients and staff.